Fxztam/FormsFileWatcherPJC/README.md

 >Logging is disabled: *Ilog.setLogOFF(); (line 144)*

 ## Status
-The FormsFileWatcherPJC is my first **Proof-of-Concept** for handling external events in multi tasking driven PJC's for Oracle Forms.
+The FormsFileWatcherPJC is my first Proof-of-Concept of multi tasking driven PJC's for Oracle Forms.